JonCooperWorks/httpfuzz/README.md

-   --payload-dir value          directory with payload files to attempt to upload using the fuzzer --automatic-file-payloads    enable this flag to automatically generate files for fuzzing (default: false) --target-filename value      fuzz files but also fuzz the filename using the provided wordlist --help, -h                   show help (default: false)
+   --payload-dir value          directory with payload files to attempt to upload using the fuzzer --automatic-file-payloads    enable this flag to automatically generate files for fuzzing (default: false) --target-filename value      fuzz files but also fuzz the filename using the provided wordlist --plugin value               plugin binary for processing requests and responses --log-output                 enable to log results to stdout (default: false) --help, -h                   show help (default: false)
 ```